-The Code of Student Behaviour is provided in its entirety in Appendix A of the print Calendar.
 Amendments to the Code of Student Behaviour occur throughout the year.
-For the most current version of this Code, visit the University Governance website at www.governance.ualberta.ca.
+The official version of the Code of Student Behaviour, as amended from time to time, is housed on the University Governance website at www.governance. ualberta.ca.

 26 Code of Applicant Behaviour